pradeep3sep/interviewquestion/README System Design.md

    - **Example**: A developer accidentally wrote invalid JavaScript logic inside JSX attributes, causing runtime errors.

 3. **Performance Pitfalls in Large Applications**
-   - infinite rerender kabhi nhi bolna h, bolna h unnecessary re-render hota h bolna h
+   - `infinite rerender kabhi nhi bolna h, bolna h unnecessary re-render` hota h bolna h
-   - since vue has reactivity due to which rendering controlled by vue, in react we can unnecessary re-render which can down the performance of app
+   - since `vue has reactivity due to which rendering controlled by vue`, in react we can unnecessary re-render which can down the performance of app
-   - React's rendering is efficient, but improper state management can lead to unnecessary re-renders and performance bottlenecks.
+   - React's rendering is efficient, but improper state management can lead to unnecessary re-renders and performance bottlenecks.\

      Example:\
      Forgetting to use React.memo or useCallback in a deeply nested component tree might cause avoidable re-renders and slow down the application.